redaelhail/portfolio/content/blog/loss_function/index.md

 </ul>

 <h2>4.
 RMSprop (Root Mean Square Propagation)</h2>
+Root Mean Square Propagation is an adaptive learning rate optimization algorithm.
+It adjusts the learning rate for each parameter based on the average of the squared gradients from previous iterations.
+By keeping a moving average of the squared gradients, RMSProp helps mitigate the issue of vanishing or exploding gradients, ensuring more stable and efficient convergence.
 <p><strong>Equation:</strong></p>
 <p>v = β * v + (1 - β) * (∇J(θ))^2</p>
 <p>θ = θ - α * ∇J(θ) / (sqrt(v) + ε)</p>